Robotics Projects, Lessons, and Activities for Teachers

 Note: The Brushbot, ArtBot, Bristlebot, Vibrobot, and Junkbot robots can be made with specialty parts included in the Bristlebot Kit.

-In the Roaming Robots: Build Your Own Underwater Robot project, students learn about types of robots that can be used to record data under water, in deep ocean waters, for example.
+In the Build a Simple Underwater Robot project, students learn about types of robots that can be used to record data under water, in deep ocean waters, for example.
 Students explore some of the design challenges of these robots by building and testing their own underwater remotely operated vehicle (ROV).

 In the Flippy, the Dancing Robot project, students build a dancing robot.
 When they discover that the robot isn't very sturdy, they are challenged to use the engineering design process to improve the robot so that it doesn't fall apart as it dances.
 This cute dancing robot is fun to make and engaging to play with as students work on improving the robot's durability.
 (See what this family learned while building a dancing robot.)